Atlanta Amputation Lawyers

 Successful amputation lawsuits are lengthy and very expensive.
 You should always make sure that the law firm you hire has the personnel and resources to achieve your goals.
 At Allen & Scofield Injury Lawyers, LLC we have over 33 years of legal experience and have recovered tens of millions of dollars for our clients.
 We are well-prepared to fight an extended battle if that’s what it takes to recover the compensation to make you whole.

 At some point during your case, the insurance carrier will make a settlement offer to you.
 You should never communicate with the insurance adjuster on your own.
 Insurance adjusters will always contact you shortly after the incident and extend a settlement offer that might look tempting to you.
 Perhaps, that settlement offer will cover all of your past medical bills.
 However, the lifetime impact of your injuries will greatly exceed the value of that offer.
-Therefore, you should never negotiate with the insurance carrier until your attorney evaluates all of your damages.
+Therefore, you should never negotiate with the insurance carrier until your Atlanta injury attorney evaluates all of your damages.
 Our veteran amputation lawyers will analyze every aspect of your damages and review recent jury verdicts in the venue where you would file your lawsuit to determine what a jury might award you for your claim.
 Only then is it appropriate to negotiate your claim.